misirov/Solidity-Transparent-Proxy-Pattern/README.md

 ## Transparent Proxy Pattern

-This is a summary of what i learned while playing with the Transparent Proxy\*
+This is a summary of what i learned while playing with the Transparent Proxy Pattern\*

 ```
 User ---- tx ---> Proxy ----------> Implementation_v0